Animals & Conservation

 The mission of Micke Grove Zoo is “Promoting the stewardship of nature through enjoyment, understanding and involvement”.
 The Zoo’s diverse animal collection will inspire you.

-Micke Grove Zoo is home to over 130 animal specimens representing over 50 different species including mammals, reptiles, birds, amphibians and invertebrates.
-Many of our species are classified as endangered or threatened in the wild.
+Micke Grove Zoo is home to over 170 individual animals representing over 49 different species including mammals, reptiles, birds, amphibians and invertebrates representing five of the world's seven continents.
+Many of our species are classified as endangered or threatened in the wild

 With representatives from all five major continents the Zoo is a great place to experience the diverse world of animals.